 - Firstly, focus on your early life.
 Ensure you give the board members a brief history of your life.
 The place you were born, the educational institutions you attended etc., this will give them an idea of your overall lifestyle till date.

 - Give a glimpse of your academics and professional inclination.
 It is essential to talk about your academics in depth.
 In case there are any accomplishments, make sure to highlight them.
-Similarly talking about your professional endeavors till date, the capacities you have served, accomplishments etc., need to be mentioned.
+Similarly talking about your professional endeavours till date, the capacities you have served, accomplishments etc., need to be mentioned.

 - Make a mention of your interests and hobbies.
 Be very specific and truthful.
 Do not give them a huge list of hobbies which you don’t really pursue.
 Make mention of only those which are relevant and interest you.
 Make sure you know about those hobbies in and out.
 A few questions maybe based on your hobbies and interests.